seapath/sv-pcap-generator/README.md

 * Improve merge_pcap to support multiple pcap with different duration
 * Add VLAN ID, Priority and MAC addresses options

-### Version v2.0.0
+### Version v1.0.1
-2026 improved by Jose Saldana at CIRCE Technology center, within the framework of the Horizon Europe project ESTELAR (Grant Agreement No. 101192574).
+July 2026 improved by Jose Saldana at CIRCE Technology center, within the framework of the Horizon Europe project ESTELAR (Grant Agreement No. 101192574).

+Additions:
-* number of ASDUs option added.
+* number of ASDUs option.
 * Dynamic BER length encoding.
 * Frames are built bottom-up per iteration.
 * Samples are computed once per loop iteration and reused across all ASDUs/frames at that timestamp.